frederik-andersen/micropython-ePaperWeatherStation/README.md

 This project is a weather station built using MicroPython on a Raspberry Pi Pico W and a Waveshare 5.65-inch ePaper display.
 It fetches and displays weather data for a specified location.

 ## Screenshot
-The device shows the weather data for Now, +4hours, +8hours and tomorrow at 12:00.
+The device shows the weather data for Now, +4 hours, +8 hours, and tomorrow at 12:00.
 The small images are loaded from flash, the big image is fetched from my personal API.
-Code for the api will be uploaded at a later time.
+Code for the API will be uploaded at a later time.
 But feel free to use it as is.
-The reason the big images are in the api is because there is not enough storage on the flash.
+The reason the big images are in the API is because there is not enough storage on the flash.
 <p align="left">
   <img src="https://github.com/frederik-andersen/micropython-ePaperWeatherStation/blob/main/screenshots/IMG_0831.jpeg" width="600">
 </p>